-On this day, poet Sylvia Plath is born in Boston.
+On October 27, 1932, poet Sylvia Plath is born in Boston.
 Her father, a German immigrant, was a professor of biology and a leading expert on bumblebees.
 An autocrat at home, he insisted his wife give up teaching to raise their two children.
 He died at home after a lingering illness that consumed the energy of the entire household and left the family penniless.
 Sylvia’s mother went to work as a teacher and raised her two children alone.

 Plath was an outstanding student.
 She won a scholarship to Smith, published her first short story, “Sunday at the Mintons,” in Mademoiselle while she was still in college, and won a summer job as “guest managing editor” at the magazine.
 After the job ended, she suffered a nervous breakdown, tried to commit suicide, and was hospitalized.
 She returned to school to finish her senior year, won a Fulbright to England, and went to Cambridge after graduation, where she met poet Ted Hughes in February 1956.
 They married four months later.

 Plath took a job teaching at Smith, which she kept for a year before quitting to write full time.
 She and Hughes lived in Boston, and she attended poetry workshops with Robert Lowell, whose confessional approach to poetry deeply influenced her.
 Hughes won a Guggenheim fellowship in 1959 and the couple returned to England, where Plath had her first child.